myndpm/open-source/docs/dyn-forms/intro/2-dynamic-controls/README.md

 ## Instance Types

 1. `Container`: component that loads one or more groups via `dyn-group`
-2. `Group`: component that loads one or more controls via `dyn-factory`
+2. `Group`: component that loads one or more controls via `dynFactory`
 3. `Array`: collection of groups usually loaded via `dyn-group` too.
 4. `Control`: corresponds to the basic `FormControl`
 5. `Wrapper`: component to layout controls